Mathiasn21/Data_Object_Instantiation_project/DOI_framwork/docs/getting_started/gettingstarted01.md

-# Scenarios:
+# Scenarios

-## Collect data from a resource:
+## Collecting from a single resource:

 ### Data used:
-These are actual data used for this page.
+Data used for this page.
 JSON:

     [{